GraphTARIF: Linear Graph Transformer with Augmented Rank and Improved Focus: Experiments

 \subsubsection{Results on Homophilic Datasets}

 As shown in Tab.~\ref{tab:hom_performance}, our model achieves the best or comparable performance across all five homophilic datasets.
 Our method achieves the highest average accuracy on the Computer (94.61\%), Photo (97.03\%), and CS (96.51\%) datasets, and obtains the best average rank of 1.4 among all 19 baseline models.
-Compared to strong Graph Transformer baselines such as Polynormer, our model consistently improves performance by a clear margin, demonstrating its superior expressiveness on homophilic graphs.
 Considering that these baselines—such as the Tuned-GNN~\cite{luo2024classic} models—have been carefully optimized on these mature benchmarks, the improvements achieved by our model are noteworthy and demonstrate its significant potential.
 These results validate that our model not only maintains high expressiveness on classical heterophilic graphs but also generalizes well to classical homophilic graphs.